azman1101/admission-system/README.md

 # admission-system

-C++ code to record, search, edit, display & delete student record
+to record, search, edit, display & delete student record the record saved in txt file